khudgins/documentation/on-premise/help/cloud_credentials.rst

 Cloud Credentials
 -----------------

-Upon login, if there are no cloud accounts tied to the enStratus management software, you will be directed to a screen that looks like this, to enter some cloud credentials:
+Upon login, if there are no cloud accounts tied to the Enstratius management software, you will be directed to a screen that looks like this, to enter some cloud credentials: